solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # 05 / Monitoring

-Once the application and database are deployed, the next phase is to manage the new cloud-based data workload resources.
-Microsoft proactively performs the necessary monitoring and actions to ensure the databases are highly available.
+Once the application and database are deployed, the next phase is to manage the new cloud-based data workload and supporting resources.
+Microsoft proactively performs the necessary monitoring and actions to ensure the databases are highly available and performing at the expecting level.

-Correct monitoring management helps with the following:
+Proper monitoring management helps with the following:

 -   Understanding the resource utilization
--   Workload connection analysis
+-   Workload connection metric analysis
 -   Failure analysis and remediation
 -   Environment performance analysis and scaling adjustments
--   Historical review
+-   Historical performance review

-Azure Database for MySQL provides for the ability to monitor both of these types of operational activities using Azure-based tools such as [Azure Monitor], [Log Analytics], and [Azure Sentinel].
-In addition to the Azure-based tools, security information and event management (SIEM) systems can be configured to consume these logs as well.
+Azure Database for MySQL provides the ability to monitor all of these types of operational activities using Azure-based tools such as [Azure Monitor], [Log Analytics], and [Azure Sentinel].
+In addition to the Azure-based tools, external security information and event management (SIEM) systems can be configured to consume these logs as well.

-Alerts will need to be created to warn administrators of outages, operational performance problems, or any suspicious activity.
-If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks] to address the event.
+Alerts should be created to warn administrators of outages, operational performance problems, or any suspicious activity.
+If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks] to address and resolve the event automatically.

-The monitoring content will be focused on these concepts:
+The following section content will be focused on these monitoring
+concepts:

 -   Azure Monitor overview and strategy